plfa/plfa.github.io/src/plfa/part1/Naturals.lagda.md

     zero + n = n
     suc m + n = { }1

-Again, going into hole 1 and type `C-c C-,` will display information on the required type of the hole, and what free variables are available:
+Again, going into hole 1 and typing `C-c C-,` will display information on the required type of the hole, and what free variables are available:

     Goal: ℕ